Saffron: Uses

 The primary use of saffron is in food and drink preparation.
 Saffron has a long history of use in traditional medicine.
 Saffron has also been used as a fabric dye, particularly in China and India, and in perfumery.
 It is used for religious purposes in India.
-It is one of the ingredients used in the making of Arabic coffee in Saudi Arabia.

 In the European E number categorisation for food elements and additives, Saffron is coded as E164.